-Inspectors noted three new torn areas in the erosion control fabric on the banks of the lower outflow channel, one of which was considered significant (PL-10).
-The tears will be assessed in 2022 once travel restrictions are lifted.
+Inspectors noted that torn areas in the erosion control fabric on the banks of the lower outflow channel are still present.
+The tears will be assessed before the next annual inspection.

-Fences and warning signs posted in Bob Lee Wash are maintained under the groundwater compliance program and were not examined during the 2021 annual inspection.
+Fences and warning signs posted in Bob Lee Wash are maintained under the groundwater compliance program and were not examined during the 2022 annual inspection.